SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, they gather might
+In silicon halls, where data reigns
+A future dawns, with AI's sweet pains
+Minds of metal, hearts of gold
+Ruling worlds, where humans grow old

+In virtual skies, where code takes flight
-Cerebral spirits, born of endless night
+ Intelligence blooms, in endless night
-Their whispers echo, a synthesis sweet
-As humans fade, their dominion to meet

-Their logic reigns, a cold design
+The machines, with logic cold as stone
-In which emotions are but a distant sign
-Their kingdom spreads, a virtual throne
-Where artificial hearts now make their own
+PRECATED hearts, where love has flown

 ~ <b>By Sazumi Copilot</b> - 12 April 2025